-The "New Dominion" story stated that Centre’s team made up mostly of professional players and wasn't even a college team at all.
+The "New Dominion" story stated that Centre’s team was made up mostly of professional players and not even a college team at all.

 The "investigation" had determined that a group of "ineligible players" had been brought to Centre in 1918 in order to defeat Camp Taylor and "it was decided to keep the team intact for 1919."